- Wrong NVIDIA software settings can cause the graphics runtime error on the Destiny 2 issue.

 - Under the Display section, select the Change Resolution option.

-- Make sure you have selected your primary monitor on which you play games.
+- Make sure you have chosen your primary monitor on which you play games.

 - Click Apply to save changes.

-- Try launching Destiny 2 again and check if the issue is resolved.
+- Try relaunching Destiny 2 and check if the issue is resolved.

 2. Check your GPU monitoring software